percona/percona-server/doc/source/index.rst

   * You will troubleshoot without guesswork.

 Does this sound too good to be true?
-It's not. |Percona Server| offers breakthrough performance, scalability, features, and instrumentation.
+It's not.
+Percona Server for MySQL offers breakthrough performance, scalability, features, and instrumentation.
 Its self-tuning algorithms and support for extremely high-performance hardware make it the clear choice for companies who demand the utmost performance and reliability from their database server.

 Introduction
 ============